This post was sponsored by Horizon Fitness. All opinions are my own.

 The best part?
 The bike is extremely quiet, this is an INVALUABLE feature especially because I plan on riding while my daughter takes her morning naps.
 It doesn’t blow air, it rides like a dream, and with the music in my ears, it’s quiet.
 Now if I start singing along out loud, that’s when we have a problem. 🙂

-Plus the bike is a THIRD of the price of a Peloton!!
+Plus the bike is almost a quarter of the price of a Peloton!!
+It’s currently on sale for $599!
 You really can’t beat that with a stick.
 If you have been eyeing a Peloton bike and don’t really want to drop the $2500–this is really the most perfect option.
 I’ll see you on the leaderboard friends!!
 Add me! #NellieBK